During this time of global crisis, it’s important to remember that we can make a difference.

 We are active supporters of the mission work led by Lowell and Claudia Wertz in Tanzania.
 Joy in the Harvest ministers to thousands of needy people on a daily basis.
 For further information on the Tanzania mission, please contact Al Croce or the church office.

 We staff the local dinner outreach every other Thursday at the Sayville UCC.
 As the cost of living keeps rising, the need for free meals has never been greater.
-Volunteers prepare and serve the food for an average of 20-30 guests, then do the dishes afterwards and leave happy.
+Volunteers prepare and serve the food for an average of 20-30 guests, then do the dishes afterwards and leave happy: “I was hungry and you fed me, thirsty and you gave me a drink.”

 Other annual missions include Missionary Sunday and Shoebox Santa.
 Ongoing missions include our Thrift Shop, which offers low-cost alternatives to the community; and various missions sponsored and supported by the United Methodist Women.

 The Sayville United Methodist Church has always stepped up to support the United Methodist Committee on Relief (UMCOR) during times of global catastrophe.
 When tornados hit Joplin, MO, our Love Offering was sent to a local restaurant that fed the homeless and volunteer workers; after the devastating Tropical Storm Irene hit upstate Prattsville, NY and nearly wiped out their UM church and parsonage, we sent our Love Offering directly to the church for immediate repair work.
-We are constantly striving to direct our help where needed.
+We are now responding to the current coronavirus crisis by matching needs with volunteers, and are constantly striving to direct our help where needed.

 History of United Methodist Churchwide Special Sundays with Offerings